FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish_api.md

 ## Environment setup

-In this tutorial, we will use the NOMAD **test** deployment.
+In this tutorial, we will use the [NOMAD test deployment](https://nomad-lab.eu/prod/v1/test/gui/search/entries){:target="_blank" rel="noopener"}.
 Therefore, in all code examples, we will set `url="test"` when calling the helper functions.
 Later, you can switch to `url="prod"` or a custom NOMAD API URL if needed.

 We assume you are working in a Python 3.11+ environment, preferably in a dedicated virtual environment for this tutorial.